ietf-wg-cellar/ebml-specification/specification.markdown

 ### EBML Header

-The EBML Header is a declaration that provides processing instructions and identification of the contents of an EBML Document.
+The EBML Header is a declaration that provides processing instructions and identification of the EBML Body.
 The EBML Header may be considered as analogous to an XML Declaration.
 A valid EBML Document must start with a valid EBML Header.

 The EBML Header documents the EBML Schema (also known as the EBML DocType) that may be used to semantically interpret the structure and